Prattiz/BrainHub/README.md

 ##

-## RFs (Requisitos funcionais) ---> ✅
+## Functional Requirements (FRs) ---> ✅

- - [X] Deve ser possível se criar questão
+- [X] It must be possible to create a question.
- - [X] Deve ser possível se responder questão
+- [X] It must be possible to answer a question.
- - [X] Deve ser possível responder a questão
+- [X] It must be possible to respond to a question.
- - [X] Deve ser possível responder a resposta da questão
+- [X] It must be possible to respond to the response of a question.
- - [X] Deve ser possível ver todas as respostas da questão
+- [X] It must be possible to view all responses to a question.
- - [X] Deve ser possível procurar uma questão
+- [X] It must be possible to search for a question.
- - [X] Deve ser possível procurar as respostas da questão
+- [X] It must be possible to search for the responses to a question.
- - [X] Deve ser possível procurar as questões mais recentes
+- [X] It must be possible to search for the most recent questions.
- - [X] Deve ser possivel editar a questão
+- [X] It must be possible to edit the question.
- - [X] Deve ser possivel editar a resposta
+- [X] It must be possible to edit the response.
- - [X] O autor da questão deve conseguir marcar alguma resposta como melhor resposta
+- [X] The question author must be able to mark some response as the best response.
- - [X] O autor da questão deve conseguir deletar as suas questões
+- [X] The question author must be able to delete their questions.
- - [X] O autor da resposta deve conseguir deletar a sua resposta
+- [X] The response author must be able to delete their response.

-## RNs (Regras de negócio) ---> ✅
+## Business Rules (BRs) ---> ✅

-## RNFs (Requisitos não-funcionais) ---> ✅
+## Non-Functional Requirements (NFRs) ---> ✅